Xilinx/mlir-air/AIRDialect.md

 `air.launch` operations are not expected to return any value so the terminator takes no operands.

-Traits: HasParent<LaunchOp>, Terminator
+Traits: AlwaysSpeculatableImplTrait, HasParent<LaunchOp>, Terminator

-Interfaces: NoSideEffect (MemoryEffectOpInterface)
+Interfaces: ConditionallySpeculatable, NoMemoryEffect (MemoryEffectOpInterface)

 Effects: MemoryEffects::Effect{}